Changes could be coming to park in Williamsport after employee attacked

 "That's sad because there are a lot of young people that's out here to practice because they're still in sports," said Darnell Wallace.
 "And there's a few that makes it bad for the rest."

-Earlier this week, an attack on a man who provides security at Flanigan Park, was caught on video and posted to social media.
+Earlier this week, an attack on a man who provides security at Flanigan Park was caught on video and posted to social media.

 The video showed 76-year-old Richard Parker being confronted by a group of people as he locked up the basketball courts around eight Tuesday night.